Cobelt/shokkoth/README.md

 ### Current tasks
-- Characters Stats
+- Create account

 ### TODO before first release :
-- Import equipments sets
-- Create account
+- Modifying equipped item stats
 - Create character (linked to an account)
 - Save stuff (linked to a character except for draft in cookies)